Technology branding for radical innovation in brain surgery.

 “ZAP is not about what I have accomplished, but what I failed to accomplish before.
 Serving the two million people who lack access to non-invasive treatment.
 With ZAP-X, we go where the patients are.”
 John Adler

 So it only would stand to reason that when the innovator behind one of the iconic devices in cancer treatment announces a new and better device, the market would line up and sing its praises.
 Right?

 And you might even think to yourself, haven’t I already done enough?

 Well, not if you’re John R. Adler, the celebrated Stanford professor, renowned neurosurgeon and founder of CyberKnife, the epochal robotic device for non-invasive cancer treatment.

-To look beyond these challenges requires a level of trust and vision for a reputable cancer hospital or clinic to assume the risk, to make the required investment, and to implement new technology and processes within their existing workflow.
-The regulatory issues around the use of radiation are complex and time consuming.
-It’s easier for a healthcare administrator to simply push the promising new technology aside and take the path well traveled, even if business as usual compromises innovative care and investments in old technology further kick the can down that dusty path.
+To look beyond these challenges requires a level of trust and vision for a reputable cancer hospital or clinic to assume the risk, make the required investment, and implement new technology and processes within their existing workflow.
+The regulatory issues around the use of radiation are complex and time-consuming.
+It’s easier for a healthcare administrator to simply push the promising new technology aside and take the path well-traveled, even if business as usual compromises innovative care and investments in old technology further kick the can down that dusty path.